26 February 2026

 To the Editor,

-I am not entirely sure why I feel compelled to write about the UK public policy.
-I grew up in China, where discussions about policy can sometimes feel like discussions about the weather: when the sun shines, one praises and enjoys it; when storms come, one avoids them and complains — but few imagine they can change the weather.
-I suspect I still carry some of that temperament.
+I am a postdoctoral researcher in cosmology working in Manchester, and I would like to comment on the recent Science and Technology Facilities Council funding crisis, as discussed by Jon Butterworth.
+I did not grow up in the UK, and I am not accustomed to writing about public policy.
+Where I come from, policy can feel like the weather: when the sun shines, one enjoys it; when storms arrive, one complains – but few imagine they can change it.
+Perhaps I still carry some of that temperament.

 So I am not writing in the grand hope of shaping the long-term national strategy or securing scientific prosperity.
 Rather — as with any piece of scientific work — I believe certain perspectives deserve to exist in the discussion.
 Mine happens to be that of an international, early-career scientist working in the UK.
 It may be somewhat representative.
 And I admit, I find it mildly amusing to imagine the surprise on my colleagues’ faces when they see a Chinese postdoc writing in a British newspaper.